Practical, Economical Estate Planning Lawyer

 - Advance Health Care Directive or Living Will: $300

 - Beneficiary Deed to avoid probate and retain ownership, responsibility, and control over your Colorado property while you’re alive.
-In the event of your death, ownership will automatically transfer without probate to the beneficiary you name: $300 plus recording fee
+In the event of your death, ownership will automatically transfer without probate to the beneficiary you name: $500 plus recording fee.
+Caution: If you may need Medicaid in the future, you should consult with a Medicaid planning attorney before you do anything to change title to your property.

 - Prenuptial or Postnuptial agreement: $1,800.
 Important for adults in second marriages who want to protect children from their prior marriage.

-- Powers of Attorney for finances and health care decisions:. $450 for an individual, $550 for a couple
+- Powers of Attorney for finances: $300 for an individual and $450 for a couple.

-- Will (including will with guardianship and trust provisions for children): $900 individual; $1200 couple
+- Most Wills (including will with guardianship and trust provisions for children): $900 individual; $1200 per couple

 - Temporary Guardianship for Children while parents are absent: $300